 I lean against it, safe for the moment.
 But could that flimsy wooden thing, even magically enhanced, keep out a dozen determined girls?

 Potter's goes rigid as the patter of feet near.

 "He's at the prefect's bath!"

-The door begins to rattle, louder and louder.
+The door begins to rattle.
 It's only a matter of time before someone who knows the password gets to the front.
 The frozen idiot isn't even looking for a hiding spot.

 I drag him in by the sleeve, and surprisingly, he doesn't resist.
 I suppose trusting me is a better option than getting his hair harvested by fangirls who want to keep pieces of him by their bedside at night.
 Along the wall, green curtains hang half-open on their rungs in front of each of the six changing stalls.
 I shove him into one of them, squeeze in myself, and shut the curtain.

 The door bursts opens.
 Footsteps scatter across the stone.
 I glance around our tiny confines: three stone walls and a flimsy sheet with barely enough space within to turn around.
 There's one too many pairs of feet inside.